mohneesh9797-puresoftware/lzws/README.md

+# WIP
+Compressor is almost done, decompressor is pending.

 # LZW + Stream = LZWS

 LZW streaming compressor/decompressor (LZW + Stream = LZWS) based on LZW AB.

 It consists of library and cli tool.
-Cli tool should be compatible with recent version of [ncompress](https://github.com/vapier/ncompress) and [gzip unlzw](https://github.com/Distrotech/gzip/blob/distrotech-gzip/unlzw.c).
+Cli tool should be compatible with original UNIX `compress`, [ncompress](https://github.com/vapier/ncompress) and [gzip unlzw](https://github.com/Distrotech/gzip/blob/distrotech-gzip/unlzw.c).

 The main goal of the project is to provide streaming interface for lzw compressor.
 This interface is framework agnostic and can be used in any application.

 ## Dictionary implementations

 * Trie based on linked list (idea from LZW AB).
 Low memory usage <= 327 KB (16 bit codes) but slow.
-Use it for small data < 50 MB.
+Use it for small data < 200 MB.
 * Trie based on sparse array.
 High memory usage <= 33.5 MB (16 bit codes) and maximum performance.
-Use it for big data > 50 MB.
+Use it for big data > 200 MB.

 You can add your own implementation.